Master of Natural and Applied Sciences

 All requirements for the implemented undergraduate program should be met for graduation from the undergraduate degree program.
 A student may fully be admitted to the Graduate College upon completion of the requirements for the baccalaureate degree.
 All requirements for the implemented master’s program should be met for graduation from the master’s degree program.

-A student must be admitted into the Accelerated Master’s Degree Program at Missouri State University in order to begin taking graduate course work for dual credit.
+A student must be admitted into the Accelerated Master’s Degree Program at Missouri State University in order to begin taking graduate coursework for dual credit.
 Admission requires approval from the Graduate Program Advisor, Department Head of the undergraduate program, and the Dean of the Graduate College.
 Students admitted into the Accelerated Master’s Degree program will not be fully admitted into the Graduate College until completion of their undergraduate degree and fulfillment of all other requirements for admission to the Graduate College (such as the Graduate Record Examination).
-Student should be awarded the bachelors degree upon completion of the minimum of 125 hours of combined graduate and undergraduate course work and degree specific requirements.
+Students should be awarded the bachelors degree upon completion of the minimum of 125 hours of combined graduate and undergraduate coursework and degree specific requirements.

 Before you can be admitted into the Master of Natural and Applied Science interdisciplinary program, you must first submit an application to the Graduate College.
 Once all of the required materials have been received by the Graduate College, they will be reviewed by the MNAS coordinator.